Defensive AEO: Protecting Your Brand Narrative in AI Responses

 The Case for Defensive AEO

 This guide provides a systematic framework for identifying, monitoring, and correcting brand narrative threats in AI responses.
-It extends the entity management principles from entity salience engineering into a defensive posture that protects the brand signal you have worked to build.
+It extends the entity management principles from Entity Salience Engineering: How to Make AI Models Prioritize Your Brand into a defensive posture that protects the brand signal you have worked to build.

 Threat Taxonomy: How AI Misrepresents Brands